Rayvonte Rice scored 17 points and was named tournament MVP.

 Early National Letter of Intent signing period started November 12.

-Photos from the Illinois men's basketball game vs. Coppin State on Nov.
-16, 2014 at State Farm Center.
+Illinois men's basketball photos vs. American University, Dec.
+6, 2014 at State Farm Center.

 John Groce enters his third season in charge of the Fighting Illini program in 2014-15.
 He has led the Illini to consecutive 20-win seasons and postseason appearances in his first two years in Champaign, owning a combined record of 43-28.